A home office has always been a coveted space. With remote work on the rise, office space is a hot commodity sought by many potential home buyers.

 Focus on Furniture Essentials

-The office is often one of the first rooms a potential buyer will enter when checking out the property.
+Because the office is often one of the first rooms a potential buyer will enter, the furniture you choose sets the tone for the entire space.

 Keep it Organized

-When staging a home office, it’s important to help potential buyers be able to imagine using the space for their own work or hobbies.
+When staging a home office, it’s important to help potential buyers imagine using the space for their own work or hobbies.

-You can do this by removing everything from the desk except for a few key items, such as a cup of pens, a notebook, a laptop or computer, and a desk lamp.
+You can do this by removing everything from the desk except a few key items, such as a cup, pens, a notebook, a laptop or computer, and a desk lamp.

 Anyone who wants a home office is likely to want an organized home office.
 Keep this in mind when staging yours.

-Without cluttering the space, use things like bulletin boards, baskets, racks, and holders to remind potential buyers of the organizational potential that your home office has.
+Without cluttering the space, use items like bulletin boards, baskets, racks, and holders to highlight the organizational potential of your home office.

 Create a Neutral Color Palette